Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     basic arguments:
       --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
-      --bam_type {related_genome,query_genome}, -t {related_genome,query_genome}
+      --bam_type {related_genome,reference_genome}, -t {related_genome,reference_genome}
                             If the BAM files are produced by mapping to a related genome, please assign "related_genome". the mutations
-                            between the related genome and the query genome can be detected for generating sequence of the query genome.
-                            If the BAM files are produced by mapping to the query genome, please assign "query_genome".
-The mutations of query genome can be detected.
+                            between the related genome and the refernce genome can be detected for generating sequence of the query genome.
+If the BAM files are produced by mapping to the reference genome, please assign
+                            "reference_genome".
+The mutations of reference genome
+                            can be detected.
       --program {with_BAQ,without_BAQ,extend_BAQ} [{with_BAQ,without_BAQ,extend_BAQ} ...], -p {with_BAQ,without_BAQ,extend_BAQ} [{with_BAQ,without_BAQ,extend_BAQ} ...]
                             The program for detecting SNPs: "with_BAQ",
                             "without_BAQ", "extend_BAQ".
 Multi-programs can be